Reuben H. Walworth: Early life and education

-Reuben Walworth was the third son of merchant and American Revolutionary War quartermaster Benjamin Walworth (1746-1812), who after that war (in 1782) had married the widow Apphia (Hyde Cardell) Walworth (1757-1837).
-Reuben Walworth was born in Bozrah, New London County, Connecticut (his mother's hometown) in 1788, and named to honor a maternal uncle.
+Reuben Walworth was the third son of merchant and American Revolutionary War quartermaster Benjamin Walworth (1746–1812), who after that war (in 1782) had married the widow Apphia (Hyde Cardell) Walworth (1757–1837).
+Reuben Walworth was born in Bozrah, New London County, Connecticut (his mother's hometown), in 1788, and named to honor a maternal uncle.
 In 1792 Benjamin Walworth received a land grant for his wartime service and moved his family to Hoosick, Rensselaer County, New York, where he operated a mill.
 They had eleven children; most of their sons became associated with the New York state courts.
-His eldest, John Walsworth (1784-1839) rose the rank of Major during the Revolutionary War and moved to Clinton County, New York where he served many years as clerk of the court before in 1829 moving to New York City and serving as Assistant Registrar of the Court of Chancery.
-Their second son, James Clinton Walworth (1787-1871), would become a merchant in Argyle, New York before becoming a judge in Otsego County, New York and serving for decades.
-The fourth son, Dr. Benjamin Walworth (1792 - 1879), became a leading citizen of Fredonia and for decades served as judge in Chautauqua County, New York.
+His eldest, John Walsworth (1784–1839) rose to the rank of Major during the Revolutionary War and moved to Clinton County, New York where he served many years as clerk of the court before in 1829 moving to New York City and serving as Assistant Registrar of the Court of Chancery.
+Their second son, James Clinton Walworth (1787–1871), would become a merchant in Argyle, New York, before becoming a judge in Otsego County, New York, and serving for decades.
+The fourth son, Dr. Benjamin Walworth (1792–1879), became a leading citizen of Fredonia and for decades served as judge in Chautauqua County, New York.

-Educated in the local schools, Reuben Walworth began teaching school when he was 16 (1804-5).
+Educated in the local schools, Reuben Walworth began teaching school when he was 16 (1804–05).
 He then began reading law in Troy, the Rensselaer county seat, under the guidance of John Russel.
 Princeton University would award him an honorary LL.D. degree in 1835, Yale University in 1839 and Harvard University in 1848.